psygreg/linuxtoys/CONTRIBUTING.md

 All the following functions have error handling calling `die`.

 - `bootloader_upd`: updates bootloader settings according to host distro.
 Currently supported: `grub`, `systemd-boot`.
 - `initramfs_upd`: updates initramfs settings - useful for driver module installations.
-Currently supported: `update-initramfs`, `mkinitcpio`, `dracut`.
+Currently supported: `initramfs-tools`, `mkinitcpio`, `dracut`.
 - `kargs_upd`: adds arguments to the kernel CMDLINE in `is_ostree` systems through `rpm-ostree kargs`.
 Parses multiple arguments.
 - `grubbyargs_upd`: adds arguments to the kernel CMDLINE in `is_fedora` and `is_rhel` systems through `grubby`.
 Parses multiple arguments.
 - `secureboot_check`: checks if Secure Boot is enabled and triggers kernel module signing if needed accordingly.
 Not required for *Arch Linux* as it has a specific `pacman`-`sbctl` hook.